-W IDEO-CAPTURING devices are ubiquitous in our daily life.
-These devices greatly facilitate us to share our life with friends and communicate online with others.
-Yet have we realized whenever a person appears in front of a camera, not only can people recognize his/her identity based on the facial appearance, but also monitor some aspects of his/her physiological status such as cardiac activity?
+VIDEO-CAPTURING devices are ubiquitous in our daily life.
+These devices help us share our experiences with friends and communicate online with others.
+Yet have we realized whenever a person appears in front of a camera, not only can people recognize his/her identity based on the facial appearance, but also monitor some aspects of his/her physiological status such as cardiac activities?

 Recent research has shown that contact-free measurement of human physiological signals from facial videos is feasible through computer vision algorithms [1]-[4].
-For instance, remote photoplethysmography (rPPG) technology has attracted a growing amount of R&D interests, which is capable of capturing the subtle color changes of the skin caused by heartbeats in facial videos under ambient light.
-We can further infer heart rate (HR) [5]-[10], respiration rate (RR) [11], [12], and heart rate variability (HRV) [13] from extracted rPPG signals.
-This promising technology can be leveraged to build systems for remote monitoring stress and fatigue during computer tasks [14] and sports training [15].
+For instance, remote photoplethysmography (rPPG) technology has attracted a growing amount of interests in capturing the subtle color changes of the skin caused by heartbeats in facial videos under ambient light.
+We can further infer heart rate (HR) [5]-[10], respiration rate (RR) [11], [12], and heart rate variability